Illyrian religion: Burial and afterlife

+Gold funeral mask discovered in Trebeništa, 6th century BCE.

 During the Bronze Age both flat graves and tumuli were built.
 The tumulus-burial is considered to have been imported from the first Indo-European wave that spread throughout the Balkans towards the beginning of the Bronze Age.
 This form of burial practice, once it appeared, especially in central and southern Illyria, continued without interruption throughout the Late Bronze Age and the Early Iron Age, becoming in this period a specific component of the Illyrian ethnic tradition.
 During the Bronze Age until the beginning of the Iron Age, the most common funerary practice was to lay out the body in a contracted position, a tradition continued from Neolithic times.
 The custom of burial in tumuli in the contracted position, which appeared also in southern Italy, especially in Apulia, suggest a movement of Illyrian peoples from the eastern Adriatic shore at the beginning of the first millennium BC.
 Cremation, on the other hand, was very rare, however it was not discontinuous by the Middle Bronze Age.

 In the Iron Age, during the late 6th and early 5th century BC, the increase in cremation graves in the Glasinac culture has been interpreted as a possible collapse of the tribal structure which led to changes in the prevailing religious belief.
 The shift from inhumation to cremation is thought to be an evidence of the arrival of new people from the north.
 In fact, cremation became a more common rite among northern Illyrians, while inhumation persisted as the dominant rite in the south.
 The gradual transition from the rite of cremation to that of inhumation during the Roman period can be interpreted as a sign of greater concern for the afterlife.
 The rich spectrum in religious beliefs and burial rituals that emerged in Illyria, especially during the Roman period, is an indicator of the variation in cultural identities in this region.